Hydrogen–bromine battery

-A Hydrogen-bromine battery is a rechargeable flow battery in which hydrogen bromide (HBr) serves as the system’s electrolyte.
-During the charge cycle, as power flows into the stack, H2 is generated and stored in a separate tank.
-An additional product of the chemical reaction is HBr3, which is also an electrolyte and is mixed in the same tank as the HBr.
-During the discharge cycle H2 is consumed and energy is generated.
-The H2 is combined again with the HBr3 and the system returns to its initial stage with a full tank of HBr.
+A hydrogen–bromine battery is a rechargeable flow battery in which hydrogen bromide (HBr) serves as the system’s electrolyte.
+During the charge cycle, as power flows into the stack, H2 is generated and stored in a separate tank, the other product of the chemical reaction is HBr3 which accumulates in the electrolyte.
+During the discharge cycle the H2 is combined again with the HBr3 and the system returns to its initial stage with a full tank of HBr.
 The electrolyte suffers no degradation during the process and the system is self contained with no emissions.

 The first scaled up version of this battery, a 50KW/100KWh system, has been deployed in Rotem Industrial Park in Israel.
 A beta commercial system, sized at 150KW/900KWh, is to be deployed in June 2016 by a consortium including AREVA, Schneider Electric and EnStorage.

 The main advantage of the battery is its cost.
 Bromine is inexpensive, with more than 400,000 tons produced annually worldwide.
 The cost of the electrolyte is about $20/kWh.
 Additional advantages include the use on inexpensive membranes and high power density relative to other flow batteries.

 A different approach of the battery relies on laminar flow to separate the two materials instead of a membrane, reacting liquid bromine with hydrogen gas to generate electricity.
 The first such battery pumped bromine over a graphite cathode and hydrobromic acid under a porous anode, along with hydrogen gas.
 The device operated at room temperature with a maximum power density of 0.795 watts of per cubic centimeter.
 Observed performance matched the predictions of a mathematical model that described the chemical reactions.
 No membranless system has been scaled up, mainly due to balance of plant complexity matters.

-There is a European Union funded project under way which includes installation of hydrogen-bromine batteries in the Hinnøya island cluster.
+There is a European Union funded project under way which includes installation of hydrogen–bromine batteries in the Hinnøya island cluster.
 The project, launched in 2019, is a renewable energy system with multiple sources.
 It is due for delivery in 2021.

 Bromine is relatively inexpensive, with more than 243,000 tons produced annually in the U.S. Operation without a membrane reduces cost and increases battery lifetime.